Obtain an oxyhydrogen mixture via electrolysis!

 The cable plug is partially made of copper.
 The process of electrolysis involves some redox reactions, and copper can turn green when oxidized.

 Yes, this should not affect the experiment.
 Just wait the allotted time and move on to the next step!

 Don't worry!
-First, repeat steps 7–11.
+First, repeat the previous steps starting from Step 2.
 Try running the electrolysis a bit longer to let more gas accumulate.
 Try to move the bottle to the candle quickly, without inverting or turning it.
 Bring the bottle of oxyhydrogen closer to the candle.
 If there is still no pop, then bring the bottle even closer (yes, the bottleneck may start to melt a little) or try holding the bottle at a different angle.